Draft on Exhibition 2026

 Have your say on how we play!

-Central Coast Council revising its Playspace Strategy – a five-year plan that guides how we plan, build, and care for playspaces across the region.
+Central Coast Council is revising its Playspace Strategy – a five-year plan that guides how we plan, build, and care for playspaces across the region.
 Your feedback will help shape the future of these important community spaces.

 We’ll then use your feedback to create a revised draft Playspace Strategy that we’ll present back to you so you can let us know if we got it right.